inet-framework/inet-tutorials/configurator/doc/step6.md

 <p><pre class="snippet" src="../step6b.xml" from="config" until="config"></pre></p>

-The <autoroute> elements can also contain the following optional subelements, which can be used to specify costs in the graph:
+The <autoroute> elements can also contain the following optional sub-elements, which can be used to specify costs in the graph:
 - <strong><node></strong>: Specifies cost parameters to network nodes.
 The <strong>hosts</strong> selector attribute selects which hosts are affected, and the <strong>cost</strong> parameter sets their costs.
 Both attributes are mandatory.
 - <strong><link></strong>: Specifies cost parameters to network links.
 The <strong>interfaces</strong> selector